 Focus will be on promotion, prevention, maintenance, and restoration of health for children.
 Course content will include the child from birth to adolescence.
 The cultural, spiritual, and psychosocial aspects, as well as the growth and development phases will be addressed.
-Three lecture hours per week.
-Prerequisites: Successful completion of prior nursing courses and progression in the Nursing program.
+This course meets for three (3) hours of lecture each week.
+Prerequisites: Successful completion of prior nursing courses and progression in the nursing program.
 Corequisite: NSG 332L Pediatric Practicum.